Purdue Research Park of Southeast Indiana

 The center contains 18,000 square feet of business incubator offices, which connects companies with Purdue resources and assists them in implementing state-of-the art technologies.
 As they grow, the companies will have an opportunity to move into the adjacent technology park.

 - For inquiries from technology-based companies regarding membership in the incubator building, please contact Mike Chappell, Operations Manager, at (812) 206-8397.

-- For questions concerning academic programming, please contact Andrew Takami, Director for the Purdue College of Technology at New Albany, at (812) 590-9185.
+- For questions concerning academic programming, please contact Andrew Takami, Director for Purdue Polytechnic New Albany, at (812) 590-9185.